-Transient Students are CHS degree seeking students that are requesting to take courses outside of the CHS for credit to apply towards their degree.
-Students who wish to take courses at another institution must request permission from the CHS Office of Academic Affairs (OAA) using the Transient Student Credit Approval Form.
+Transient Students are CHS degree seeking students that are requesting to take courses outside of CHS for credit to apply towards their degree.
+Students who wish to take courses at another institution must request permission from the CHS Office of Academic and Student Affairs (OASA) using the Transient Student Credit Approval Form, before registering for any course outside CHS.
 The following criteria must be met for approval to take courses for credit at colleges or universities outside of California Northstate University (CNU):

-- Students must have a minimum cumulative CHS grade point average (GPA) of 2.0 and be in good standing with CNU. - All requests must be approved by the OAA prior to completion of transient coursework in order to transfer credit towards a degree requirement.
-The student requesting transient coursework is required to submit a syllabus for the requested course to the OAA in order to determine transfer eligibility.
+- Students must have a minimum cumulative CHS grade point average (GPA) of 2.0 and be in good standing with CNU. - All requests must be approved by the OASA prior to completion of transient coursework in order to transfer credit towards a degree requirement.
+The student requesting transient coursework is required to submit a syllabus for the requested course to the OASA in order to determine transfer eligibility.
 Courses must be taken at an accredited institution to be eligible for transfer.
 See the CHS Transfer Policy (CHS 3203) for more details. - 1 quarter-system credit is equal to 2/3 of a semester credit. - The CNU official transcript reflects awarded transfer credit, but not the final grade earned.
 Courses taken as a transient student will not be calculated in the CHS GPA.
 Transient work may affect a student's progression in combined degree programs. - Re-taking courses at other institutions that were initially taken at CNU my satisfy degree requirements, but the CNU course grade and resulting impact on GPA remain unchanged. - Enrollment status (i.e. full-time/part-time) is determined by CNU credits attempted only.
-Students enrolled in combined degree programs are required to maintain full-time status. - Credit limits, allowable final grades, and transfer credit policies are listed in the CNU General Catalog under each college section. - Students may be approved for transient status for only one course per semester or term. - Students with accommodations at CHS are not guaranteed accommodations for courses taken outside of CHS.
-CHS staff, faculty, and resources are not available for support of courses taken outside of CNU.
+Students enrolled in combined degree programs are required to maintain full-time status. - Credit limits, allowable final grades, and transfer credit policies are listed in the CNU General Catalog under each college section. - Students may be approved for transient status for only one course per semester or term.